uploadinghq/api/README.md

 REST API HOST https://api.uploading.com

 #### HTTP authentication
-You should login with http authorizion by passing your email and password.
+You should login with http authentication by passing your email and password.

 REQUEST
 ```bash